 Vehicular circulation on the campus is generally through parking lots that surround the existing development and are difficult to navigate.
 The existing loop road is somewhat difficult to follow, with changes in topography; this is especially true on the west side of campus.

 Service access to a number of buildings is provided via pedestrian routes.
-Buildings with docks or loading areas include HLB, SS, RLC, LSC, CH, WT, MC as well as the TI complex.
+Buildings with docks or loading areas include SU, TT, HLB, SS, RLC, LSC, CH, WT, MC as well as the TID Shipping Receiving building.
 Service to other buildings is provided through these loading areas.

 Fire lanes are also located on pedestrian routes.
 Two major fire lanes circulate through campus, one along Mathews Way and the other past LSC and PE between Mathews Way and the IV complex.
 A short lane provides access to the ZWC, OEB, and RLC.
 Another short lane is just south of SE 320th Street between HLB and SS.

 While it is important to maximize circulation routes with multiple uses, these routes are most often used by pedestrians and should read as predominantly pedestrian pathways.
 Currently the yellow striping, large lettering for fire lanes and the asphalt itself gives the pathways the feel of a service lane and diminish the quality of a pedestrian experience.